Grandfather Teaches Robber a Lesson He Won't Soon Forget | Active Self Protection

 Frequently Asked Questions

-Why is open carry considered a disadvantage in some self-defense situations?
+Why is open carry considered a disadvantage in self-defense scenarios?

-What are the recommended post-incident actions after a self-defense shooting?
+What are recommended post-incident actions after a self-defense shooting?

-After neutralizing the immediate threat, it's advised to secure the suspect's weapon if possible to prevent further harm.
-Then, quickly and safely exit the danger zone.
+After neutralizing the immediate threat, it is advised to secure the suspect's weapon if possible to prevent them from retrieving it.
+Following this, it's crucial to quickly and safely exit the danger zone and await law enforcement.

 Related News